 Zylstra, like Haan and Hulst, was drawn into the college community while a local pastor.
 As a pastor in Orange City, Iowa, just 12 miles from Dordt College, he had faculty, staff, and students as parishioners, and he served on Dordt's board of trustees.
 When Dr. John B. Hulst decided to retire, Zylstra was asked to apply and gladly agreed.
 He was appointed president in 1996.

 Zylstra's goal was to keep Dordt's vision for education sustainable, putting in place the structures that would allow it to thrive and deepen.
 During Zylstra's tenure as president, Dordt College matured-in facilities, faculty, administrative structure, and student body.
 The curricular program grew, both in its Core Program and its options.
 Programs in areas such as nursing, criminal justice, youth ministry, graphic design, construction management, and actuarial science were introduced.
-Football was added, as was the honors program, the Kuyper Scholars Program.
+Football was added, as was the honors program, the Kuyper Honors Program (formerly known as the Kuyper Scholars Program).
 The Campus Center and new residence halls were built.
 Many new faculty members were hired as early faculty reached retirement age.

 Zylstra continued to emphasize that a Dordt College education was a comprehensive one, preparing students for holistic service and involving every aspect of their lives, both in class and out.
 Zylstra liked to describe this focus as 24/7 education.